 With the more expensive menstrual cups, you’ll get a complete set of instructions for insertion and removal, tips for cleaning and also a cloth storage bag.
 It’ll come in a nice box too.
 It’s entirely suitable for giving as a gift to somebody.

-Ethical Concerns for the Cheapest Menstrual Cups:
+Ethical Concerns for the Cheapest Menstrual Cups

 The more expensive menstrual cups are also manufactured in the Western world, which means a living wage and fair treatment for the workers.